AnomalousUnderdog/ldtkimport/readme.md

 # Reference Manual

-There is no reference manual yet, but all the public classes/structs and methods have Doxygen comments.
+There is no reference manual yet, but all the public classes/structs and public methods have Doxygen comments.

 If you are not familiar with the structure of an .ldtk file, it's recommended to read the [official documentation](https://ldtk.io/docs/game-dev/json-overview/) first.